 5. Financial Management

-6. Working With the HOA Management Company
+6. Working With an Association Management Company

-Individual HOA Board Member Duties
+Individual Board Member Duties

-The HOA board may act as one unit, but it will also have individual officer roles with different responsibilities.
+The board may act as one unit, but it will also have individual officer roles with different responsibilities.
 This divides the labor and ensures everyone with certain skills and experiences is placed in the most appropriate roles.

-1. HOA President
+1. President

-On a day-to-day basis, HOA presidents preside over board meetings and facilitate the board’s decision-making process.
+HOA/COA presidents preside over board meetings and facilitate the board’s decision-making process.
 They also sign legal and financial documents such as vendor contracts and checks.

-2. HOA Vice President
+2. Vice President

-However, the HOA vice president only has these authorities if the HOA president is unavailable.
+However, the vice president only has these authorities if the president is unavailable.
 Otherwise, most HOAs place the vice president in charge of other duties.
 For example, the vice president often heads major committees such as maintenance or architectural review committees.

-3. HOA Secretary
+3. Secretary

-HOA secretary duties revolve around meetings, documentation, and communication.
+Secretary duties revolve around meetings, documentation, and communication.
 More specifically, they work closely with the president to create meeting agendas for member and board member meetings.

 In addition, the secretary is in charge of keeping all of the community’s official documents.
 These include meeting minutes, governing documents, contracts, and membership lists.
 The secretary also takes minutes and ensures a quorum during meetings.
 In addition, the secretary is usually responsible for sending notices to the members about meetings and other HOA business.

-4. HOA Treasurer
+4. Treasurer

 Furthermore, the treasurer is in charge of monitoring the community’s income and spending, collecting fees, issuing payments to vendors, paying taxes, and preparing reports.
 They are also responsible for overseeing the financial audit at the end of each fiscal year.
 Often, they also serve as the head of the budget or finance committee.

-Are HOA Board Members Paid?
+Are Board Members Paid?

-Typically, HOA board members are volunteers and are not paid for their work.
+Typically, board members are volunteers and are not paid for their work.
 In fact, many states prohibit board members from receiving compensation of any kind.
 However, some states and homeowners associations do allow compensation, so it’s best to review any relevant state laws and the governing documents before coming to a conclusion.

 On the other hand, reimbursing the board for accrued expenses is an entirely different matter.
 The board isn’t expected to spend money while performing their duties, so HOAs typically reimburse them for HOA-related spending.
 However, the board must submit receipts of these expenses to the treasurer for reimbursement.